2030 World Cup set to be hosted by Spain-Portugal-Morocco with 3 South American countries added

 In a statement on Wednesday, Moroccan King Mohammed VI’s Royal Cabinet said the selection “recognized Morocco’s choice place in the ranks of great nations.”

+Sánchez said in Spanish on X, the social media platform formerly known as Twitter: “We will show the strength of our country as champions of the men’s and women’s world titles, and we will defend the values of equality, solidarity and fair play that should always be present in sports.”

+Spain previously hosted the 1982 World Cup, Argentina was the 1978 host and Uruguay had the inaugural 1930 tournament.
+Portugal, Morocco and Paraguay will be first-time hosts.

-Associated Press writers Mauricio Savarese in Sao Paulo, Brazil, and Sam Metz in Rabat, Morocco, contributed to this report.
+Associated Press writers Mauricio Savarese in Sao Paulo, Brazil; Sam Metz in Rabat, Morocco; and Joseph Wilson in Barcelona, Spain contributed to this report.

 AP soccer: https://apnews.com/hub/soccer